twilio/twilio-voice-ios/iOS-13-Migration-Guide.md

 1. Upgrade to Twilio Voice iOS SDK to 5.0.0
 2. Your app must initialize `PKPushRegistry` with PushKit push type VoIP at the launch time on iOS 13.
 As mentioned in the [PushKit guidelines](https://developer.apple.com/documentation/pushkit/supporting_pushkit_notifications_in_your_app), the system can’t deliver push notifications to your app until you create a PKPushRegistry object for VoIP push type and set the delegate.
 If your app delays the initialization of `PKPushRegistry`, your app may receive outdated PushKit push notifications, and if your app decides not to report the received outdated push notifications to CallKit, iOS 13 may terminate your app.
 3. Report the call to CallKit.
 Refer to this [example](https://github.com/twilio/voice-quickstart-swift/tree/master) for how to report the call to CallKit.
-4. If you are using the Voice iOS SDK 5.2.1 and below, update how you decode the PushKit token.
-Previously we recommended providing the description field of the `PKPushCredentials.token`.
-Starting with iOS 13 the description format can change and become invalid preventing a user from registering for incoming call notifications.

-    **Swift**

-    ```.swift
-    func pushRegistry(_ registry: PKPushRegistry, didUpdate credentials: PKPushCredentials, for type: PKPushType) {
-        ...
-        let deviceToken = credentials.token.map { String(format: "%02x", $0) }.joined()
-        ...
-    }
-    ```

-    **Objective-C**

-    ```.objective-c
-    - (void)pushRegistry:(PKPushRegistry *)registry didUpdatePushCredentials:(PKPushCredentials *)credentials forType:(NSString *)type {
-        ...
-        const char *tokenBytes = [credentials.token bytes];
-        NSMutableString *deviceTokenString = [NSMutableString string];
-        for (NSUInteger i = 0; i < [credentials.token length]; ++i) {
-            [deviceTokenString appendFormat:@"%02.2hhx", tokenBytes[i]];
-        }
-        ...
-    }
-    ```

-    Not updating your App's PushKit device token parsing logic will result in the following error message when calling the `[TwilioVoice registerWithAccessToken:deviceToken:completion:]` method:

-    ```
-    Error Domain=com.twilio.voice.error Code=31400 "Bad Request" UserInfo={NSLocalizedDescription=Bad Request, NSLocalizedFailureReason=20001 : Address of Apn Binding must be a nonempty string of even number of hexadecimal characters}
-    ```

-5. You must register via `[TwilioVoice registerWithAccessToken:deviceToken:completion:]` (Voice iOS SDK 5.2.1 and below) or `[TwilioVoice registerWithAccessToken:deviceTokenData:completion:]` (Voice iOS SDK 5.3.0 and above) when your App starts.
-This ensures that your app no longer receives “cancel” push notifications.
+4. You must register via `[TwilioVoice registerWithAccessToken:deviceTokenData:completion:]` when your App starts.
+This ensures that your app no longer receives "cancel" push notifications.
 A "call" push notification, when passed to `[TwilioVoice handleNotification:delegate:delegateQueue:]`, will return a `TVOCallInvite` object to you synchronously via the `[TVONotificationDelegate callInviteReceived:]` method when `[TwilioVoice handleNotification:delegate:delegateQueue:]` is called.
 A `TVOCancelledCallInvite` will be raised asynchronously via `[TVONotificationDelegate cancelledCallInviteReceived:error:]` if any of the following events occur:
     - The call is prematurely disconnected by the caller.
     - The callee does not accept or reject the call in approximately 30 seconds.
     - The Voice SDK is unable to establish a connection to Twilio.